My 5 Simple Steps to Your Best Year Ever

 I take these three steps:

-- Complete the Holiday Snapshot — Print the FREE Happy Holidays Planner that I have available to subscribers (join here).
+- Complete the Holiday Snapshot — (part of the Happy Holidays Planner that I have available to subscribers HERE).
 Write some notes while the details of the holidays are still fresh on your mind so that you can have a more peaceful and organized holiday next year.
 Note supplies you need, activities you enjoyed and ways you can eliminate more stress.

-- Print an extra copy of the Holiday Spending Planner (featured on Today.com) and plan your budget for next year based on your spending this year.
+- Print an extra copy of the Holiday Spending Planner (featured on Today.com and part of the Happy Holidays Planner) and plan your budget for next year based on your spending this year.
 It’s a great idea to think of ways you can cut the budget rather than increasing your spending.

 - Declutter Your Decor – As you take down the decorations, take time to collect ornaments and decorations that you didn’t use or love and donate them for someone else to enjoy.
 You can also spend 5 – 10 minutes collecting items from all the rooms in your house to donate.

-I love to take time during this season to take an honest look at the previous year and envision what I want in the new year.
+I love to take time during this season to take an honest look at the previous year.
 I review my successes and failures, blessings and challenges, then I decide what I would like to change in the upcoming months.

 Re-Start Meal Planning

-I don’t know about you, but I tend to let some of my good habits slip during the holidays, like meal planning.
+I don’t know about you, but I tend to let some of my good habits like meal planning slip during the holidays.
 And the lack of a meal plan means I spend WAY more on groceries than I should.

 The day after Christmas I re-start my scheduled weekly meal planning time.
 It only takes a few minutes to create a plan, but it saves so much time and money during the week.
 (For tips on meal planning, including simple recipes, check out 100 Easy Meal Tips, Tricks and Recipes HERE.)